petebrown/pink-slime-twitter-stories/README.md

 It also looks for news articles that have been automatically created from politicians' tweets.
 On August 7, this produced records for 12,036 articles.

-A short write-up can be foudn [here](https://petebrown.github.io/pink-slime-twitter-stories/)
+A short write-up can be found [here](https://petebrown.github.io/pink-slime-twitter-stories/)